 Order Fulfillment examples in different industries

 For your better knowledge of order fulfillment, here are some examples of the order fulfillment process in different industries and methods.

 Order fulfillment process in retail

 The retail industry is enormous with many businesses and types of goods.
 2019 global sales of the retail market reached about $25 trillion, and this number is forecast to be $27 trillion by 2022.
 Therefore, businesses should create their own competitive advantage by offering customer order fulfillment processes of high quality.
-In the retail market, the number of goods per order is usually fewer than 10 items, so the businesses should carry out a high-speed process.
-Specifically, they should quickly accept the order, prepare goods and packaging.
+In the retail market, the number of goods per order is usually fewer than 10 items, so businesses should carry out a high-speed process.
+Specifically, they should quickly accept the order, and prepare goods and packaging.
 The delivery time should be 1 to 3 days at max so that the customers are satisfied.

-Order fulfillment process in supply chain
+Order fulfillment process in the supply chain

 The order fulfillment process involves not only the storefront but also the supply chain management.
 After an order is accepted, the staff must check the inventory and contact warehouse staff to take the product.
 Moreover, the warehouse process is also complicated, involving human resources, inventory management, etc.